faisal7806/frappe-server-side/Client-side-scripting(Archive).md

 		}
 	}

-### Change CSS Properties without editing CSS files
+### Change CSS Properties for some specific fields in Doctype.

       frappe.ui.form.on("Doctype Name", {
                 refresh: function(frm) {